schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/readme.md

 # Acknowledgements

-## Clover
+- SchemaCrawler is grateful to Adrien Sales for developing the Debian package.
-SchemaCrawler is grateful to Atlassian for providing a license for [Clover].
+- SchemaCrawler is grateful to Atlassian for providing a license for [Clover].

 [FAQs]: faq.html